 Three Levels of Caves

-Borra caves are spread across three levels and only the middle level is open for public.
+These caves are spread across three levels and only the middle level is open for public.
 The level below and above is not so safe for general travelers.
-Bottom level also connects to the river below and hence can be dangerous.
+The bottom level also connects to the river below and hence can be dangerous.
 Do stop by to have a top view of the river that flows between white marble rocks that are common in the area.
 Our guide told us that the cave has a free entry on Shivaratri when all the tribal communities of the region come here to worship.
 At the entrance of the cave, the opening is huge and you can see the expanse of the cave with people looking like tiny dwarfs.
 Two Nandis have been placed at the entrance giving the impression of the whole cave being a Shiva temple.
 And is he not actually known to be cave dweller!

 Meaning of Borra

 Borra means the hole in the local language.
-This Cave has a hole right on top and that is how it gets its name.
+This cave has a hole right on top and that is how it gets its name.
 Legend is that a cow fell through this hole and that is how the local tribal population discovered the cave and the source of the river.
 And named the river after the cow’s udder.
 At a point, you can see an udder like formation with water dropping from it directly over a Shivalinga.
-Modern history traces the discovery of the Borra Caves to the British Era.
+Modern history traces the discovery of these caves to the British Era.
 When King William George of Geological Survey of India discovered some 200+ years ago.
 Anthropologists have discovered stone tools from the caves indicating that these caves were inhabited probably 30,000-50,000 years ago.

 Train to Borra Caves